 Paul has broad experience in identifying, fostering and maintaining relationships across Aboriginal communities and like-minded organisations around Victoria.
 As FVTOC CEO, Paul is committed to building on the organisation's success as a key organisation that strengthens the voice of Traditional Owners in Victoria.

-Tom Salom is Editorial Business Manager at News Corp, providing a strategic and commercial link between editorial management an other parts of the News Corp business in Victoria.
+Tom Salom is Commercial Director and Managing Editor at News Corp, providing a strategic and commercial link between editorial management an other parts of the News Corp business in Victoria.
 He has worked in the news media for over 25 years beginning at the Kalgoorlie Miner newspaper on the WA Goldfields.
-Following journalism roles in Perth, Sydney, Canberra and Melbourne, Tom was appointed to a management position with the Herald Sun.
-He also manages News Corp's national sporting sporting partnerships with organisations such as the AFL, Tennis Australia, Cricket Australia and V8 SuperCars.
+Following journalism roles in Perth, Sydney, Canberra and Melbourne, Salom was appointed to a management position with the Herald Sun.
+He is also involved in managing News Corp's national sporting partnerships with organisations such as the AFL, Tennis Australia and Cricket Australia.

 Lynne Scrivens is the Deputy News Director for Seven Network Melbourne.
 Lynne has 26 years experience as a journalist in radio and TV.
 She started her career in regional radio in NSW, before a five year stint at 2UE covering police, courts and state politics.
 She made the move to TV in 2006, joining Seven News in Sydney, where she worked as a senior news producer.
 She moved to Melbourne in 2013, choosing to a lifestyle change, to live in the best city in the world.
 Lynne has put to air countless hours of rolling coverage including during the Lindt Café siege, cyclones, earthquakes, elections and riots.
 She has a passion for knowing what’s going on in the world, and telling people about it in an entertaining yet informative way.
 She enjoys mentoring young journalists and creating career opportunities for journalists who share her passion for news.